master-of-zen/Av1an/docs/CLI.md

 		bugs that are not present in lsmash (that can cause artifacts in the piped output).
 		Slightly faster than lsmash for y4m input.
 Requires the ffms2 vapoursynth plugin to be installed.

+        dgdecnv - Very fast and accurate, but only decodes AVC, HEVC, MPEG-2, and VC1.
+Does not require intermediate files.
+	    Requires dgindexnv to be present in system path, NVIDIA GPU that support CUDA video decoding, and dgdecnv vapoursynth plugin to be installed.

+	    bestsource - Slow but accurate.
+Linearly decodes input files with a few tricks to make it faster.
+Good alternative to dgdecnv if you don't have an NVIDIA GPU with CUVID.
+Does not require intermediate files, requires the BestSource vapoursynth plugin to be installed.

 		Methods that only require ffmpeg: